data center design

 Spine switches, also known as spine or core switches, are high-performance switches that form the backbone of a network.
 They play a vital role in data centers and large enterprise networks and facilitate the seamless data flow between various leaf switches.

-These devices interconnect leaf switches.
-To build a Cisco ACI Multi-Pod fabric, they can also connect Cisco ACI pods to IP networks or WAN devices.
-In addition to the mapping entries between endpoints and VTEPs, spine switches also store proxy entries between endpoints and VTEPs.
+These devices interconnect leaf switches and can also connect Cisco ACI pods to IP networks or WAN devices to build a Cisco ACI Multi-Pod fabric.
+In addition to mapping entries between endpoints and VTEPs, spine switches also store proxy entries between endpoints and VTEPs.
 Leaf switches are connected to spine switches within a pod, and spine switches are connected to leaf switches.

 No direct connection between tier-1 leaf switches, tier-2 leaf switches, or spine switches is allowed.
 If you incorrectly cable spine switches to each other or leaf switches in the same tier to each other, the interfaces will be disabled.